TERMS (ТЕРМІНИ)May 14, '25 03:00

 How to understand correlation with a simple example?

-Imagine that you started going to bed earlier and noticed that you feel more energetic during the day.
-There may be a correlation between sleep duration and well-being: more sleep — more energy.
+Imagine that you started going to bed earlier and after a few weeks noticed that you feel much more energetic during the day.
+In this case, there is a positive connection between sleep duration and well-being.

 What types of correlation are there?

-Depending on the nature of the relationship, there are three main types of correlation.
+Depending on the nature of the relationship, three main types of correlation are distinguished.

 How is correlation measured?

-To assess the strength of the relationship between two quantities, the Pearson correlation coefficient is most commonly used.
+To assess the strength of the relationship between indicators, the Pearson correlation coefficient is used.

 Its value ranges from –1 to +1.